 Spooky Deus Ex Machina Flits Throughout Poem Directing Traffic Until Her Lover Is Killed

 A month after Brandimart leaves Paris to find Orlando, Flordelis sets forth without any guide to find him.
 [OOH continuity fail! in XXIV he says she waited 6 or 8 months!]
-She misses the siege of Paris and many months later re-enters the action by finding Zerbino and Isabel collecting the scattered arms of the now furioso Orlando.
+She misses the siege of Paris and re-enters the action by finding Zerbino and Isabel collecting the scattered arms of the now furioso Orlando.
 Brandimart has been penned up in Atlantes’s Villa most of this time, and has now returned to Paris ignorant that Flordelis wanders the continent for him.

 She departs the Zerbino-Mandricardo duel before its conclusion hoping to find Brandimart to tell him about the arms of Orlando.
 After far wanderings she comes upon the river near Acquamorta where Rodomonte has set up his bridge and monument to now-dead Isabel.
 There she observes the wrestling match between the two furiosi but again departs before the battle is over to find Brandimart.